rejmank/blog/content/books/Caliban's War.md

 rating = 4
 +++

-After almost year from the first book in audio form, the second one in the expanse series finally arived and Iam glad that I waited for the audio version.
+Almost a year after the first book was released on audio, the second in the Expanse series has finally arrived and I am glad I waited for it.
 The production is simply epic.
-The autor continues in his schtick of writing from perspectives of several characters that in the end come together, in this case on one spaceship.
-If the first book was a detective story, the second one is a thriller with a political games sprinkled on top.
-The book starts with an incident that tips the brittle peace into a war and the lives of the four heros inside out.
-And yes, the protomolecule is in the center of everything as usual.
-I enjoyed all four storylines but my personal favourite was a Avasarala, and old politic that knows her game and how to play it.
-I simply have a soft spot for the Machiavelian characters.
-Great read, nothing that would blow my brain out but worth it.
+The author continues his style of writing from the perspectives of several characters who come together at the end, in this case on a spaceship.
+If the first book was a detective story, the second is a thriller with a political twist.
+The book begins with an incident that turns the fragile peace into war and the lives of the four heroes upside down.
+And yes, the protomolecule is at the centre of it all, as usual.
+I enjoyed all four storylines, but my personal favourite was an Avasarala and an old politician who knows her game and how to play it.
+I just have a soft spot for the Machiavelian characters.
+Great read, nothing to blow my mind, but well worth it.

 <!-- more -->